Starfish-develop/Starfish/README.md

         * Keep track of regions: make sure they do not overlap
         * set individual regions?
 Do we want to Gibbs sample in just the individual regions?

-    And has methods for manipulating the comparison of all of these based upon what is fastest.

-    * Has stored a global lnprob reference for each of these sub-components and an evaluate function.

-There are outside (module level) lnprob functions that reference a model object and make comparisons with individual instance objects of it (for example, set chebyshev coefficients, evaluate).

-``evaluate`` function can also be a global level function that is essentially the same for all +/- priors for each of the parameters.

-Sets of parameters describing each of these
-And sampler objects that will sample them
-    * (Each of these could be derived from a sampler class.
-They all need an "update args" method, a "run" method, and a pause method.
-The grand sampler needs specifications that it burns in between the first two, etc, rotates between all of the other two, etc. Some easy way to specify this behavior, whether it be lists of sample steps that are consumed or something else.
-A general Gibbs sampler that will alternate between all of them

-* It looks like the problem here is that the Chebyshev coefficients are not being calculated correctly?
-Values of -100 and -50 are ridiculous

-* actually, it looks like past a certain point, myModel.evaluate() is using outdated parameters?

-Open questions:

-* How many times should we add lines?
-Do you ever delete lines?
-* How do you find the next-highest pixel not already covered by a region?

-Code structures:

-* Are parameters always referred to by their dictionary name? "temp", "logg", "Z", "vsini", etc?
-How is this passed between emcee ``p`` and the dict value?
-What about dropping out a value, such as Av?
 * If a function requires a parameter and it's not in the parameter list, it looks up the default value.